enginsubasi/esclib/codingReference.md

 ### for
     for ( i = 0; i < DEF_SIZE; ++i )
     {
-        // The code is here.
+        // Code to be executed.
     }

 ### while
     while ( loopControl == TRUE )
     {
-        // The code is here.
+        // Code to be executed.
     }

 ### do-while
     do
     {
-        // The code is here.
+        // Code to be executed.
     } while ( loopControl == TRUE );